sakib1416/travel-venture/README.md

 * There are authorization in place where necessarry, users can post a review only after purchasing a package.

 * Users can post their reviews, update it and delete it as well.
-So this website has the CRUD functionality as well.
+So this website has the CRUD functionality.